Part 1 ended with my "finished" Landscape Artist of the Year Painting

 Would I do it differently?

-- bring binoculars so I could see more detail of the buildings.
+- bring binoculars to see more building detail.

-- have focused more or a part of the architecture.
+- focus more on a part of the architecture.

-- have modified my technique more.
-Included more mixed media.
+- modify my technique and include mixed media.

 - bring a hairdryer!